The Crucial Constants in the Exponential-type Error Estimates for Multiquadric Interpolations

-where $ \ \ \Box$ \\ What's noteworthy is that in Theorem2.4 the parameter $\delta$ is not the generally used fill distance.
+where $ \ \ \Box$ \\ \\ {\bf Remark}.
+The value of $\lambda$ can now easily be obtained by its very definition in Theorem2.4.
+For example, if we fix $n=1,b_{0}=1,\beta=1$ and let $c=1,5,$ and $10$, then $\lambda$ will be 0.999381, 0.99691 and 0.99383, repectively.
+This shows an important fact that the crucial constant $\lambda$ has a close relationship with $c$ and a criterion for the optimal choice of c may be developed.\\ What's noteworthy is that in Theorem2.4 the parameter $\delta$ is not the generally used fill distance.
 For easy use we should transform the theorem into a statement described by the fill distance.

 Let